muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/01_Object Oriented Programming in C++/14_Inheritance/Conceptual-Study.md

 ## Constructors/Destructors In Inheritance

-- Chain of constructor calls: When a derived class object is created, the derived class constructor calls the base class constructor.
+- Chain of `constructor` calls: When a derived class object is created, the derived class `constructor` calls the base class` constructor`.
-- The base class constructor can be invoked implicitly by the system's default constructor or explicitly by the programmer using a parametrized or copy constructor.
+- The base class constructor can be invoked implicitly by the system's `default constructor` or explicitly by the programmer using a parametrized or `copy constructor`.
 - The base class constructor at the top of the inheritance hierarchy is the last constructor called in the chain and the first constructor body to finish executing.
-- Each base class constructor initializes its own data members which are inherited by the derived class
+- Each base class `constructor` initializes its own data members which are inherited by the derived class

 ### Default constructor